ikeda-linux/ikeda/README.md

  - To force a re-compile of Bash, delete `work/bash-${bash_version}/out/bin/bash`
  - To force a re-compile of MUSL toolchain, delete `work/musl-out`
  - Alternatively, run `./clean.sh` to force rebuild and reclones of everything.
-- Use `./build.sh test -ng` to run qemu in TTY, rather than X/Wayland

 ## Why the name?
 https://en.wikipedia.org/wiki/Ikeda_map